Aviv-public/Aviv-Web-Technical-Test/python-flask/README.md

 ## Getting started

-To start developing, use the following command:
+To start developing, use the following command in this folder (`/python-flask/`):

 ```shell
 # Run Python project